Twenkid/Theory-of-Universe-and-Mind/README.md

 *Other related ideas*
 * G. Georgiev, and I. Georgiev, The least action and the metric of an organized system.
-Open Syst Inf Dyn 9 (2002) 371-380. (cited in Levin's " “Technological Approach to Mind Everywhere (TAME): ...")
+Open Syst Inf Dyn 9 (2002) 371-380. (cited in Levin's " “Technological Approach to Mind Everywhere (TAME): ...") - note that the authors are also Bulgarian

 *  ...
 * More detailed and exhaustive comparisons and display of the matches to come.